Every complete atomic Boolean algebra is the ideal lattice of a cBCK-algebra: Abstract

 \section{Abstract}

-Given a complete atomic Boolean algebra, we show there is a commutative BCK-algebra whose congruence lattice is that Boolean algebra.
-As a corollary we show that, for any discrete topological space, there is a commutative BCK-algebra whose prime spectrum is that space.
+Given a complete atomic Boolean algebra, we show there is a commutative BCK-algebra whose ideal lattice is that Boolean algebra.
+This result is shown to exist within a larger framework involving BCK-algebras of functions, whose ideals and prime ideals are analyzed by way of a specific Galois connection.
+As a corollary of the main theorem, we show that every discrete topological space is the prime spectrum of a cBCK-algebra.